DarkB0shy/42CProjects/README.md

 [alpelliz](https://github.com/Beta-J23) did most of the builtins.
 Additionally, our minishell compiles with the flag -fsanitize=address.
 This checks for leaks, heap buffer overflows and other errors related to memory.
-Some resources for this project can be found in <FOLDERNAME>.
+Some resources for this project can be found in the project folder.
 Well made guide at: https://github.com/startaglia/minishell?tab=readme-ov-file

 <h3 align="center">cub3d</h3>